 In the decades when they were separate schools, both Choate and Rosemary Hall held annual formal dances in February.
 Choate’s was called Festivities; Rosemary’s was The Mid.
 The two traditions have merged into an end-of-the year ball called The Last Hurrah.
 A highlight of each Last Hurrah is a dance competition, the culmination of weeks of informal Senior Dance Lessons, another school tradition.

-At Rosemary Hall in Greenwich each year seniors designed their own garden, and invited two juniors and a faculty member to a simple supper held there.
+At Rosemary Hall in Greenwich each year seniors designed their own garden, and invited two juniors and faculty to a simple supper held there.
 With the move to Wallingford, Garden Party has become a special dress pre-graduation event.
-Senior girls still invite a junior and a faculty member and pass down Rosemary traditions to the junior girls.
+Senior girls pass down Rosemary traditions to the junior girls.
 Flowers abound.

 Lessons and Carols